-The next dialog is about metadata you have entered in your transcriptions (i.e. with the help of File > Meta information in the EXMARaLDA Partitur-Editor).
-For each such metadata field (second column), the wizard asks you whether to include it in your corpus (first column), what to call it in the corpus (third column), and whether to assign it to a communication or to a transcription (fourth column).
+For each such a metadata field (second column), the wizard asks you whether to include it in your corpus (first column), what to call it in the corpus (third column), and whether to assign it to a communication or to a transcription (fourth column).
 The most important field is at the bottom of the table: it lets you specify how the wizard determines the name of communications and how it assigns transcriptions to communications.
 Click on next > once you have specified everything.
+The last dialog is about the speakers of the corpus.